Will Ferrer, Corporate Strategy Analyst, co-authored this post with David Immerman, Senior Research Analyst

 The term spatial computing was defined by MIT Media Lab alumni Simon Greenwold in his very futuristic thesis in 2003.
 However, we are only recently able to make his thesis and vision possible, due to advances in these technologies: artificial intelligence (AI), camera sensors, and computer vision that track environments, humans and objects, Internet of Things (IoT) that monitors and controls products and assets, and augmented reality (AR) that provides the human user interface.

-At its highest level, spatial computing is the ability to associate a location in space, from an autonomous vehicle on the road to a robot in a factory, by uniting some or all of these technologies.
-It adds knowledge of relative location, i.e. location with respect to other locations, to expand the concept of ‘traditional computing’.
-For example, an autonomous vehicle utilizes GPS, LiDAR, camera sensors and other technologies to triangulate its precise location and measure its proximity to objects in the driving environment.
+At its highest level, spatial computing is the is the virtualization of activities and interactions between machines, people, objects, and the environments in which they take place to enable and optimize actions and interactions.
+In other words, it adds knowledge of relative location, i.e. location with respect to other locations, to expand the concept of ‘traditional computing’.
+For example, an autonomous vehicle utilizes GPS, LiDAR, volumetric camera sensors and other technologies to triangulate its precise location and measure its proximity to objects in the driving environment.

 The prevalence of automation, as well as machines working alongside humans, is increasing globally.
 Spatial computing will unlock synchronized operations between these humans and machines, as they work side by side.
 It is the ultimate way to optimize entire worksites occupied by humans and machines, including coordinating the work of every machine and worker involved in the process.